 If you haven’t read all of these already, then do it.
-These best books of our times IMO.
+These are some of the best books of our times IMO.
 They are magical, heart-warming, intriguing and unforgettable, and will immerse you into their world, and you’ll lose a part of yourself to them forever.

-I’ve read most of them more than once, and feel as happy when I read them over as I did the first time.
-Well, I call them the best books because in several respects they are unique and can be enjoyed by anyone.
-However, book lovers know there aren’t best books.
+I’ve read most of them more than once, and feel as happy reading them for the nth time as I did the first time.
+I think these are the best books because in several respects, firstly because they are unique and secondly they can be enjoyed by anyone.
+However, book lovers know there aren’t any best books.
 Every good book leaves an indelible mark on our hearts and minds unequivocally.

 1. Harry Potter Series

 I was 13 when my friend gave me the first harry potter book.
 I was through and through a non-reader and the only books that I read were for exams.
 Since it was the first time that she had coaxed me into reading something, I went home and started with the first chapter.
 Vernon Dursley was pondering over matters of concern while returning to his home at Privet Drive.
 I was kind of getting bored and was almost about to chuck reading.
 But before I could give up, I turned to the page from where there was no turning around.
 I met harry potter and immediately befriended him.
 Since that moment, I’ve gulped each and every harry potter book.

 The incredible characters don’t remain a work of mere fiction.
 They become an integral part of your being.
 Hogwarts School, Diagon Alley, 9 and 3/4 won’t be just figments of imagination.
 They become places that breathe life like any place you’ve ever been to.
 JK Rowling has created this magical, incredible and bedazzling world of harry potter and hogwarts which will (even if you are a tree) create a place in your heart and mind for the rest of your life.
 You may be any age or may like any genre, this book series is unbelievably glorious.
 It is a story about love, friendship, kindness, courage, and standing up against evil.